icinganalysis/icinganalysis.github.io/content/ice_shapes_thread.md

 >"Protuberances" on an airfoil can have significant effects on section lift and drag.

 Gulick, Beverly G.: Effects of a Simulated Ice Formation on the Aerodynamic Characteristics of an Airfoil.
 NACA-WR-L-292, May 1938.
+>Airfoil characteristics with simulated residual ice are measured.

 Preston, G. Merritt, and Blackman, Calvin C.: Effects of Ice Formations on Airplane Performance in Level Cruising Flight.
 NACA-TN-1598, 1948.